tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_exploring_javadoc_output.md

 ## Class details

-When you view a class page, you're presented with a brief summary of the fields, constructors, and methods for the class.
+When you view a class page, you're presented with a summary of the fields, constructors, and methods for the class.
 Again, this is just an overview.
 When you scroll down, you can see the full details about each of these elements.

 {% include course_image.html size="large" url="http://docs.oracle.com/javase/7/docs/api/" filename="fulldetails" ext_print="png" ext_web="png" alt="Full class details" caption="Full class details" %}